This blog may contain affiliate links. Read our disclosure policy for more info.

-It’s the most wonderful time of the year, so why not celebrate in the most wonderful place in Canada?
+It’s the most wonderful time of the year, so why not enjoy it in the most wonderful place in Canada?
 Banff, Alberta is easily one of the most beautiful places in all of Canada (and the entire world for that matter!)
 With the mountain peaks dipped in white and Christmas lights lining the streets, Banff is even more magical during the holidays.

 Which is exactly why we wrote this blog!
 We are hoping that this complete guide to visiting Banff at Christmas (or during the entire holiday season) will ensure you have the best time possible!